This project was one of Moving On Tyne & Wear’s original Innovation Projects. It has now come to a natural end.

-As well as supporting participants on the project, we aim to raise awareness of the barriers faced by people aged 50+ with a long-term health condition, in order to help develop services in the future.
-We want your help in shaping the future!
+As well as supporting participants on the project, we aimed to raise awareness of the barriers faced by people aged 50+ with a long-term health condition, in order to help develop services in the future.

-We will recruit volunteers and peer mentors who have experience of long-term health conditions, in order to draw on their skills and experiences to help support those in their local community and those engaging with the project.
+We recruited volunteers and peer mentors who have experience of long-term health conditions, in order to draw on their skills and experiences to help support those in their local community and those engaging with the project.

-As a volunteer or peer mentor, you will be provided with training, support, and development opportunities through our peer mentor training programme, which is managed by our Peer Mentor Co-ordinator, based in South Tyneside.
+As a volunteer or peer mentor, people were provided with training, support, and development opportunities through our peer mentor training programme.